aibolem/RAMDanceToolkitwiki/How-to-setup-RAMDanceToolkit.md

 RAMDanceToolkit and OpenNIOSC.
 You can use OpenNIOSC instead of MOTIONER or other sensors as simple mocap test if you have Microsoft Kinect.
 Open .sln file for Windows VisualC++, .xcodeproj file for OSX XCode to edit and use.
 If you are using newly downloaded openFrameworks, you need to open<br />
-`openFrameworks Folder/libs/openFrameworksCompiled/project/vs2010/openframeworksLib.sln`
+`openFrameworks Folder/libs/openFrameworksCompiled/project/vs2010/openframeworksLib.sln`<br />
 and build it using debug and release build settings before compiling RAM Dance Toolkit projects.

 ### examples

 Sample codes to understand API.
+To check which file you need to use projects, please read `apps` above.

 ### libs